 Some Tips Before you Buy

-Before we continue on into the rest of our best hydration bladders, we wanted to have a quick look at buying advice.
-Again, as with any piece of hiking kit, there are a bunch of things to consider when buying a hydration bladder, we cover those in detail in our hydration bladder buying guide, but suffice it say, it is worth having a good think about what you need and prefer before you buy anything.
+Before we continue on into the rest of our favorites, we wanted to have a quick look at buying advice.
+Again, as with any piece of hiking kit, there are a bunch of things to consider when buying one.
+We cover those in detail in our buying guide, but suffice it say, it is worth having a good think about what you need and prefer before you buy anything.

 There are also plenty of little nuances and differences in how you access the bladder for filling with water, cleaning and so on.
 We prefer a self seal valve on the bladder when the tube is disconnected, this makes it easier for filling the bladder, without having to have the tube connected.